awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ------

-**Tip**
+**Important**
-Be sure to commit your `cdk.json` and `cdk.context.json` files in source control\.
+Be sure to commit your `cdk.json` and `cdk.context.json` files to source control\.
 The context information \(such as feature flags and cached values retrieved from your AWS account\) are part of your project's state\.
-The values may be different in another environment, which can cause instability \(unexpected changes\) in your results\.
+The values may be different in another environment, which can cause unexpected changes in your results\.
+For more information, see [Runtime context](context.md)\.

 ## Define a pipeline<a name="cdk_pipeline_define"></a>